gabrielemarino-gm/OGT-Utility/README.md

 # MATLAB Optimization and Game Theory Toolbox

 This repository provides a collection of MATLAB functions and scripts designed to assist in solving optimization problems and exploring game theory concepts.
-It offers a comprehensive toolkit for both beginners and experienced users.

 1. **Clone the Repository:**
    ```bash